Spam

 Advertising in the Age of Social Capitalism

-The recipe for selling great products and to great customers in the age of Social Media resides first in helping people find their highest talent and passion.
+The recipe for selling great products to great customers in the age of Social Media resides first in helping people find their highest talent and passion.